cyborgmarina/pitico/README.md

-# pitico.cash
+# pitico.cash - Japurá (v0.1.0)
-> tokens for *everyone*.

-## Full client-side webapp to create and manage your SLP tokens in a user-friendly way.
+## Full client-side webapp to create and manage your Bitcoin Cash SLP tokens in a user-friendly way.

-**This project is in EARLY STAGES.
-Be careful!**
+## Learn more about the Simple Ledger Protocol: https://simpleledger.cash/

+** We're pleased to announce that pitico is now a award-winning project!
+We won 3rd place in the Simple Ledger Virtual Hackathon (SLPVH) 2019: https://simpleledger.info/slpvh/

+** Still in early stages, be careful!

 - Create
 - Mint